monsonite/MITE/README.md

 T1  Sets the carry bit if required and initialises the clock gating pulse

-T8  Inverted and used to clock the data into the parallel registers of the 74HC595
+T8  Inverted and used to clock the data into the parallel registers of the 74HC595.
+Increments the PC or forces a Jump

 T9  Terminates the clock gating pulse and restarts the sequence generator